wbstack/charts/README.md

 This repository is linted using [chart-testing](https://github.com/helm/chart-testing).

-This is both setup for Github Actions, and also runable locally using a docker image.
+This is both setup for Github Actions, and also runnable locally using a docker image.

 ```sh
 make lint